 Figure C6.
-Physical Custody Requests and Orders by Study Group
+Physical Custody Requests and Orders by Study Group bCustody arrangements at case close, either settled or court ordered.

 Note.
 Figure is oriented to the mother in each case-figures show outcomes when mother was moving party or responding party.